revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 monitors.append( mnModel(filename="output/primates_EBD_Corr.log",printgen=10, separator = TAB) )
 ```

-Additionally, we create four separate file monitors, one for each vector of speciation and extinction rates and for each speciation and extinction rate epoch (\IE the times when the interval ends).
+Additionally, we create four separate file monitors, one for each vector of speciation and extinction rates and for each speciation and extinction rate epoch (*i.e.,* the times when the interval ends).
 We want to have the speciation and extinction rates stored separately so that we can plot them nicely afterwards.
 ```
 monitors.append( mnFile(filename="output/primates_EBD_Corr_speciation_rates.log",printgen=10, separator = TAB, speciation) )